-Section 9 Family Learning
+Section (9) Family Learning

-Family Learning courses offer free, fun learning for parents, carers and children to learn together.
+Family Learning courses offer fully funded, engaging opportunities for parents, carers and children to learn together.

 - All courses are FREE

 - Wide choice of courses available

 - Helps you support your child with reading, writing and the national curriculum

 - Opportunity for quality time with your family

-- Builds confidence in you and your child
+- · Builds confidence in you and your child

 - Fun and informative!